NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 ======================

 The NAIF PDS4 Bundler needs a configuration file to be executed.
-This configuration file is at least bundle-specific and depending on the way it is implemented, it can also be release-specific.
-It is a rather lengthy file, it can be a bit obscure, and setting it up for the first time for a bundle might take some time.
-The positive point though is that once the configuration file is generated for the bundle and is adapted to the user's environment the continuous usage of NPB becomes an easy and quick task.
+This configuration file is bundle-specific and it can also be release-specific.
+It is a rather long file and setting it up for the first time for a given bundle might take some effort.

+Once the configuration file is generated for the bundle and is adapted to the user's environment using NPB becomes an trivial task.

-The following sections are written to facilitate the task to generate the configuration file by providing thorough explanations and recommendations.
+The following sections provide a detailed description and recommendations to facilitate the task of writing the NPB configuration file.

-If you are not familiar with the generation of PDS4 SPICE archives I would recommend you to first read the chapter :ref:`source/20_spice_kernel_archive_description:SPICE Kernel Archive Description` in such a way that you get familiar with some concepts that are discussed in the following sections.
+If you are not familiar with the generation of PDS4 SPICE archives we recommend you to first read the chapter :ref:`source/20_spice_kernel_archive_description:SPICE Kernel Archive Description` in such a way that you get familiar with some concepts that are discussed in the following sections.